surajgjadhav/De-Cars/README.md

-# Web3 Fullstack Starter Kit

-This project is starter kit for developing Fullstack Web3 App (dApp).
+# De-Cars App

+This is the Decentralized App (dApp) to Buy/Sell Vintage Cars by Tokenizing them into ERC-721 standard (NFT).
+This is based on concept of Real-World Assets (RWAs)

-It's a monorepo of Counter dApp, developed using [Next.js](https://nextjs.org/) for Frontend and [Foundry](https://book.getfoundry.sh/) for backend (contracts)
+It's a monorepo of De-Cars dApp, developed using [Next.js](https://nextjs.org/) for Frontend and [Foundry](https://book.getfoundry.sh/) for backend (contracts)

 ## Requirements